caiostringari/pywavelearn/doc/pwl_stats_spectral_and_linear.md

 of perform high-level wave-by-wave analysis.
-Instead of the traditional zero-crossings approach, it implements a iterative and procedural search for local minima and maxima on the data that should overcome the major shortcomings of the zero-crossing methods
+Instead of the traditional zero-crossings approach, it implements a iterative and procedural search for local minima and maxima on the data that should overcome the major shortcomings of the zero-crossing methods.

 ```python
 from pywavelearn.utils import peaklocalextremas
 mins, maxs = peaklocalextremas(wt, lookahead=10, delta=0.025)
 ```

 ![](image/wavebywave.png)

+The original function was borrowed from [here](https://gist.github.com/sixtenbe/1178136), but was modified several times since.

-We can calculate the similar statistics as before, but now from the raw record.
+We aslo can calculate the similar statistics as before, now from the raw record.

 ```python